-6.5.
-Limitations
+6.5 Limitations

-The award of a contract(s) is contingent upon the approval of counties.
-No contract shall be valid and legal until it has been approved and executed, in signature, by each county in accordance with its policies.
+The award of a contract(s) is contingent upon the approval of Boards/Counties.
+No contract shall be valid and legal until it has been approved and executed, in signature, by each Board/County.

 This RFP does not commit counties to award a contract or to pay any cost incurred in the preparation of a proposal.
 County reserves the right to accept or reject any or all proposals received, to negotiate services and cost with proposers, and to cancel in part or in its entirety this RFP.